herbkoeg/BertisBruteForceIntegrationTesting/README.md

 You can parameterize your testcase:
 - use variaables: $MyVariable and set it as key-value map PARAMETER calling process, assert or generate methods
-- use filters to ignore regular expressions
+- use filters to ignore by regular expressions
-- use replacements to avoid for example encoding problems
+- use replacements

 Some Hints:
-- There is a TestCaseGenerator, which you can use for easily CREATE A NEW TESTCASE with the results of your select commands
 - This version comes with an PostgresDBConnector, but you very easily create your own DB2, MySql, ...
 Connector implementing DBConnector.
-- Just run HelloWorld.java to generate a first TestCase.
+- For quitckstart run HelloWorldWithArgs.java to generate a first TestCase and play with the features of bfi.

-MyToDos:
-- add execSql to Processor
-- add processCheck to testcase : i.e. select count(*) from xyz ->
-    continuous monitoring of a process which doesn't throw a exception